Polycom Phones support DTMF inbound as a standard.

 Changing the pps logging module to Event 2 via the Web Interface Settings > Logging > Module Log Level Limits >

 035555.330|pps |2|00|[PpsHybridC]: mediaSess2PpsCallInBandData NetCall(0x110f448) UsrCall(0x1580778) Type(0) Size(1) Data(3) 035556.293|pps |2|00|[PpsHybridC]: mediaSess2PpsCallInBandData NetCall(0x110f448) UsrCall(0x1580778) Type(0) Size(1) Data(6) 035557.783|pps |2|00|[PpsHybridC]: mediaSess2PpsCallInBandData NetCall(0x110f448) UsrCall(0x1580778) Type(0) Size(1) Data(9)

-Above shows the digits 3, 6 and 9 have been send via DTMF.
+Above shows, the digits 3, 6 and 9 have been sent via DTMF.

 Due to G.729 being an extremely compressed Codec DTMF will more likely fail.
 Source => here <=